saikrishnags05/Project-for-Data-to-Decisions/ResearchQuestions/README.md

 ### **How does the percentage of Hispanic/Latin men and women compare to the percentage of all other men and women seeking services?**

+This research question will help explore the relationship of clients identifying as Hispanic and the type of services received and the location the service was received.
+We also need to know their primary language and if they would like counseling/literature in that language.

+By asking this question we can find out if their should be bilingual employees at each location or one location with many bilingual employess.

 ## Extra Questions( Optional):
 |S No|Author of the ouestion| Question|
 | ------------- | ------------- | ------------- |